 Q: Tell us about your studio setup.

-A: My personal mix rig is a hybrid setup centered around Pro Tools 11HD, Lynx Aurora & Apogee Rosetta converters and a Dangerous 2 bus summing mixer.
-I use a combination of choice "analog plugins" (including DBX, Universal Audio, Chameleon Labs, Groove Tubes, Avalon, Joe Meek & Furman) and digital plugins (including Antares, Avid, Izotope, Plug & Mix, Slate, Sonnox, Soundtoys, & Waves) to help realize my client's vision for their project.
+A: My personal mix rig is a hybrid setup centered around Pro Tools 12HD, Lynx Aurora & Apogee Rosetta converters and a Dangerous 2 bus summing mixer.
+I use a combination of choice "analog plugins" (including DBX, Universal Audio, Chameleon Labs, Groove Tubes, Avalon, Joe Meek & Furman) and digital plugins (including Antares, Avid, Izotope, Plugin Alliance, Slate, Sonnox, Soundtoys, & Waves) to help realize my client's vision for their project.

 Q: What other musicians or music production professionals inspire you?